PLAN YOUR VISIT

-- If you, or a member of your household has experienced any COVID-19 symptoms within the past 14 days, please do not visit the museum.
-If you wish to reschedule your booking please email firstname.lastname@example.org
+- If you, or a member of your household are experiencing any COVID-19 symptoms, please do not visit the museum.
+If you wish to reschedule or refund your booking please email firstname.lastname@example.org

 The museum is situated in Russell Square, which has pedestrian access from the High Street (via the lanes either side of Russell’s Restaurant and Trinity House Gallery).